 Manager – Community Reintegration

 The Illinois Department of Human Services (IDHS) is the State Agency that leads the Colbert and Williams Program.
 Every single nursing facility or Specialized Mental Health Rehabilitation Facility (SMHRF) in Cook County works with a particular agency assigned to that facility.
-Access Living provides outreach and housing location services for some of the agencies participating in the Colbert and Williams Programs.
+Access Living provides outreach and housing location services for some of the agencies participating in the Colbert Program.

 Class Members are adults who can get Medicaid and who are, or might be in the future, in facilities when they do not need to be.